-For nearly five years, I’ve enjoyed living in my “Treehouse” – a home on five acres of forested land, rich with beech and white oaks and a spring-fed creek.
+For more than five years, I’ve enjoyed living in my “Treehouse” – a home on five acres of forested land, rich with beech and white oaks and a spring-fed creek.
 From the night I moved in, nature has been my companion and teacher, and a comfort to me every day.

 My first night here, a large mama raccoon woke me in the middle of the night rummaging through a small plastic garbage bag I had forgotten on the front porch.
 Lesson learned: you can’t do that in the woods.
 And each spring, including this one, I get to count the bluebird eggs that ‘Mama & Papa Blue’ care for in their nest.
 So far this spring there are five.

 About this time last year, a new resident decided to live here with me – a one-year-old cat born at the neighbors down the street.
 Apparently, she had enough of her siblings and prefers the plush life at the Treehouse with her blanket and heated outdoor house.
 (She also prefers outdoors, not for a lack of trying.)

 Lately, she’s taken to hiking with me in the woods.
 She isn’t leashed, just comes along at her own pace, climbs trees, hunts fish in the creek, and flops down on the trail right in front of my feet.